bartmazur90/RoboticProcessAutomation/README.md

 ## Documentation

 ### Image recognition based automations
-Based on well-known *PyAutoGui* lib
+Based on well-known *PyAutoGui* lib <br />
+Ready to use functionalities, with a lot of additional parameters <br />
+(predefined with values, evaluated by me as good starting point for most cases)

 * #### click_img